 Tragically, the Lions and Jaycees reserved the same picnic area.

 Lions Clubs International is a fraternal service organization whose members volunteer for various worthy causes.
 The Jaycees, a.k.a. the United States Junior Chamber, is a nonprofit group founded in 1920 to help give young people the skills they need to succeed in business.
 They also do a great deal of charity work.

-This is the ancient incident that started Boyd Security.
+This is the ancient incident that started Floyd Security.

 The cross and the switchblade.

 The Cross and the Switchblade is a book by evangelist David Wilkerson about his experiences preaching to gang members in New York City.
 The book was made into a movie starring Pat Boone in 1970.

 They hadn't worked out all the kinks of the tanning booth system yet.

 A tanning booth is a small, closet-like contraption—since replaced by tanning beds, a yet more coffin-like contraption—that emits ultraviolet radiation to produce a tan for cosmetic purposes.
 Tanning booths and beds have become less popular since the 1980s, when sun tanning and skin cancer began to be linked in people’s minds, but there are still tens of thousands of locations offering them in the United States alone.

 They’re bumping uglies!

 “Bumping uglies” is a euphemism for having sex.
 It is relatively recent slang, dating back only to the early 1990s.